LCodepy/Excelsis/README.md

 - `[3|8] / 3 = [1|2]`
 > Note: Only difference when dealing with _CELL POSITIONs_ is that _INT_ * _CELL POSITION_ is actually _CELL POSITION_ * _INT_ and same with all other operations.

-When working with cell positions expressions work a little bit different.
+When working with cell positions expressions work a little bit differently.
 If we put something like `0|0` in parentheses, we will not get the _CELL POSITION_, but the **value of the cell at that position**.
 So `(0|0)` and `[0|0]` are totally different.
-With parentheses we access the value of the cell and with square brackets we just get the _CELL POSITION_ as a data-type.
+With parentheses, we access the value of the cell and with square brackets, we get the _CELL POSITION_ as a data type.

 Let's take a look at this example:
 ![Expressions](assets/console_and_expr.png)